fvmassoli/trj-based-adversarials-detection/README.md

 Moreover, we showed that our technique can also be used to detect adversrial attacks in more generic settings.

 **Please note:**
 We are researchers, not a software company, and have no personnel devoted to documenting and maintaing this research code.
 Therefore this code is offered "AS IS".
 Exact reproduction of the numbers in the paper depends on exact reproduction of many factors, including the version of all software dependencies and the choice of underlying hardware (GPU model, etc).
-Therefore you should expect to need to re-tune your hyperparameters slight for your new setup.
+Therefore you should expect to need to re-tune your hyperparameters slightly for your new setup.

 ## Adversarial Detection